 - The first major mod type has to do with changes to the size and weight of the vehicle.
 Think oversized bumpers, wider tires, huge spoilers, and the like.

 - The second type is a bit more subtle, but crucial nonetheless.
-These are mods that render the vehicle difficult to load on a regular car carrier.
+These are mods that make the vehicle difficult to load on a regular car carrier.
 We will talk more about each of these further in the article.

-Keep in mind that not all types of car tuning will have an effect on the car shipping costs.
 A custom audio system or decals on your vehicle should not be a concern for you.
 Lighter adjustments (such as tactile decoration) are fine too.
 As long as the mods do not fall within the broad categories above, you are clear.

-How size and weight modifications affect shipping costs
+How do weight modifications affect shipping costs?

 Some modifications are heavy and increase the weight of the vehicle substantially.
 For example, heavy-duty bumpers with wrenches are made of metal and weigh a lot.
 But even if the bumpers are lighter, a set of them, along with a heavy spoiler could also render the vehicle heavier.
 Since heavier cars require more power (i.e. gas) to get transported, it has to be reflected in the shipping costs.